xoopR/distr6/README.md

 remotes::install_github("RaphaelS1/distr6", dependencies = TRUE)
 ````

-## Package Development and Contributing

-distr6 is now public on GitHub but developments will continue to be made internally by a team of researchers from UCL working at The Alan Turing Institute.
-All contributions are released under the [MIT licence](https://opensource.org/licenses/MIT) with acknowledgements to the [LGPL-3 licence of distr](https://github.com/RaphaelS1/distr6/blob/master/Licensing).
-We welcome external contributors to test our API and notify us of bugs and issues however we are not currently looking for feature requests as the API is still in development.
-See our [roadmap](https://raphaels1.github.io/distr6/articles/roadmap.html) for short- and long-term plans.
-Before raising an issue please read through our [contributing guidelines](https://github.com/RaphaelS1/distr6/blob/master/CONTRIBUTING.md) for details including our [code of conduct](https://github.com/RaphaelS1/distr6/blob/master/CODE_OF_CONDUCT.md).

 ## What is distr6?

 distr6 is a unified and clean interface to organise the hundreds of probability distributions implemented in R into one R6 object oriented package.

+Our short-term aims are to implement all distributions in the R stats package as well as some other commonly utilised distributions.
+We also allow for user-defined probability distributions/families via multiple inheritance.
+Building the package from the ground up and making use of tried and tested design patterns (as per Gamma et al. 1994), distr6 aims to be the only package needed for probability distributions in R.

 distr6 extends the work of Peter Ruckdeschel, Matthias Kohl et al. who created the first object-oriented (OO) interface for distributions using S4.
 Their [distr package](http://distr.r-forge.r-project.org/) is currently the gold-standard in R for OO distribution handling.
 Using R6 we aim to take this even further and to create a scalable interface that can continue to grow with the community.

-Our short-term aims are to implement all distributions in the R stats package as well as some other commonly utilised distributions.
-We also allow for user-defined probability distributions/families via multiple inheritance.
-Building the package from the ground up and making use of tried and tested design patterns (as per Gamma et al. 1994), distr6 aims to be the only package needed for probability distributions in R.

 ## Why Object-Oriented Programming?